Kelly Lee, PharmD, MAS, BCPP, FCCP

 PDF of PGY2 psychiatry program overview

 Pharmacy residents completing the UC San Diego Postgraduate Year Two (PGY2) Psychiatric Pharmacy Practice Residency will be described as advanced mental health practitioners who will be able to make complex medication recommendations in a variety of psychiatric practice settings.
 This program is also designed to facilitate growth in areas of effective communication, critical assessment and management of psychopharmacology drug treatment, and leadership.
-Graduates of this PGY2 residency will possess intense, focused and marketable job skills that should prepare them for career opportunities in any mental health practice setting.
+Graduates of this PGY2 residency will possess intense, focused and marketable job skills that should prepare them for career opportunities in any mental health practice setting and be eligible to sit for board certification in psychiatric pharmacy examination.

 The PGY2 resident will gain the skills to function as a psychiatric pharmacist during the required and elective rotations.
 Primary service responsibilities include rounding with the interdisciplinary team (inpatient experiences) to design, recommend, monitor, and evaluate patient-specific therapeutic regimens that incorporate the principles of evidence-based medicine.
 The resident will also learn skills needed to function within a multi-disciplinary mental health treatment team.
 Daily activities will include: participating in treatment rounds, reviewing each patient’s profile for appropriateness of drug therapy, providing provider, nursing and patient education, validating pharmacy orders on patients, and overseeing and directing PGY1 resident and pharmacy student activities.
 This integration of staffing and clinical services prepares the resident for any type of practice environment they may encounter in their future jobs by emphasizing the development of essential skills required for an advanced pharmacy practitioner: independent practice skills, multi-tasking and prioritization.
 During ambulatory care experiences, the resident will learn to integrate psychopharmacology knowledge in the care of specialty clinic patient populations.

-The resident will be provided with two six-week elective rotations during the residency year.
+The resident will be provided with two-three six-week elective rotations during the residency year.
 The other electives can be selected from the list below (additional rotations may be available).
-Elective rotations will generally be scheduled in the second half of the residency year and may be repeated if the resident desires additional experience.

 Teaching is a large component of our program.
 The PGY2 resident will have many opportunities to precept/teach and their training will include learning how to incorporate teaching into their clinical responsibilities.
 UC San Diego is a teaching institution affiliated with UCSD Skaggs School of Pharmacy and Pharmaceutical Sciences (SSPPS) and UCSD School of Medicine.
 The PGY2 psychiatry resident will be a conference facilitator for 3rd year pharmacy students at UCSD SSPPS for the Therapeutics Course (Psychiatry/Neurology Modules).
 The resident will be required to participate in weekly preconferences and serve as a facilitator for a group of students.
+The resident will create patient case and SOAP keys for teaching purposes and may assist with creating/grading oral and written exams and simulation exercises.
 The resident will also be given opportunities to provide didactic lectures within the course.
 The PGY2 resident will also have multiple opportunities to precept 4th year SSPPS pharmacy students and PGY1 pharmacy practice residents, as well as to work with UCSD physician interns, residents and fellows on most, if not all, rotations.
 In addition, the resident will be asked to give many educational lectures to their colleagues throughout their residency year.

 Grand Rounds: The resident will deliver a 1-hour CE lecture to the pharmacy staff regarding a topic in psychiatry.
 Allied health professionals are welcome to attend.
 Presentations are accredited for continuing education through California Accreditation for Pharmacy Education (CAPE).